SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 * Playbooks type must be **CSE**.
 * The CSE Automation Service only supports automated Enrichment, Notification, and Custom Action types at this time.
 * Actions can run "on premise" via a Bridge or can run directly through the Cloud.
 For security and performance reasons, only Certified Integrations/Actions can run directly through the Cloud; custom Actions must run "on premise".
 * Cloud SOAR App Central, where you can browse the full Integration and Playbook catalog, is not yet connected to the CSE Automation Service.
-Contact Sumo Logic if you are interested in a specific Integration that is not yet included with the CSE Automation Service.
+A selection of popular Integrations have been added to your environment automatically, but the full list of available Integrations is included in [Available Integrations](#available-integrations) below.
+Contact your Sumo Logic account representative if you would like to have one of these Integrations added to your environment, or if you're interested in an Integration that's not listed.
 :::

 ## Configuring an Automation